 MYTH: Scholarships and financial aid packages are guaranteed to you throughout your years at college.

-FACT: Many initially offered financial aid package components are renewable yearly based upon the on campus performance of the recipient.
+FACT: Many financial aid components are renewable yearly based upon the on-campus performance of the recipient.
 This includes “full ride” athletic scholarships.

 MYTH: You will only be training during your traditional season and will enjoy the rest of the year off, including summer break

-FACT: The greater dollar amount of the initially offered financial aid package – the greater your year round training and program participation will be.
+FACT: The greater dollar amount of the initially offered financial aid package, the greater your year-round training and program participation will be.
 Many high level collegiate athletic programs are expecting athletes to stay on campus during summers to take additional classes so, if needed, class hours can be reduced during the traditional fall collegiate playing season.

 FACT: There are two NCAA officially recognized volleyball seasons during each collegiate school year; the traditional fall season and the spring season.
 Athletes must meet any/all academic Compliance requirements to be eligible to play both seasons.